 Later when I had time, a quick search turned out that Shutter was removed from Debian Buster: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=914183.

 My mindset after using Linux for a while is that there are two solutions for such a problem:

 - Try to install it myself.

-- Find another alternative as Linux world is flood with awesome alternatives.
+- Find another alternative as the Linux world is flooded with awesome alternatives.

-I used Windows 10 for my day job and really loved the Snipping tool - the apps for quickly select which part of the screen to save as screenshot.
+I used Windows 10 for my day job and really loved the Snipping tool - the app for quickly selecting which part of the screen to save as a screenshot tool.
 Flameshot has the ability too!

 sudo apt-get install flameshot

 You can find the in depth about how to use Flameshot here: https://github.com/lupoDharkael/flameshot

 How I integrated Flameshot to my Openbox shortcut key (W + Print Screen):